NhlaksMaestro/NextGen/README.md

 5. The controller in the NextGen.Web project displays the calculated tax amount to the user using views and templates.

 6. The NextGen.NUnit project contains unit tests that validate the correctness of the business logic and database interactions in the domain and repository layers.

+7. The NextGen.UI.Test project contains unit tests that validate the  User Interface logic and interactions.

 ## Conclusion